bbclone - htaccess

-A couple of years ago, late 2004, I decided it would be nice to know how many people were accessing my Web Pages.
-I was just looking for a counter and came across this piece of work. bbclone
+A couple of years ago, late 2004, we decided it would be nice to know how many people were accessing our Web Pages.
+We were just looking for a counter and came across this piece of work...
+BBclone

 Ref: Big WebMaster

-Now here it is, early to mid 2008, and my counter has ceased to work.
-Upon approaching my fabulous, and very helpful ISP, I was informed that they had moved to PHP5 and if I had been reading the e-mails they sent I would have known that.
+Now here it is, early to mid 2008, and our counter has ceased to work.
+Upon approaching our fabulous, and very helpful ISP, we were informed that they had moved to PHP5 and if we had been reading the e-mails they sent we would have known that.
 Even though this sounds harsh in print, they were very cordial and kind about it.
-Matter of fact, Don and Joshua both helped me get things straightened out and working again.
-Suffice it to say that I put the PHP5 version of bbclone out on my site, on my ISP, and still had a problem.
+Matter of fact, Don and Joshua both helped us get things straightened out and working again.
+Suffice it to say that we put the PHP5 version of BBclone out on our site, on our ISP, and still had a problem.

 1. suPHP Set Up